A Look At My Psygnosis Amiga Collection

 Hired Guns. – Dma Design.
 1993.

-DMA has a long history and it is no wonder how they went from Menace to Grand Theft Auto 5, to be successful you have to make good games, lots of them.
+DMA has a long history, and it is no wonder that they went from Menace to Grand Theft Auto 5.
+To be successful, you have to make good games, lots of them.

 Verdict: Fantastic game, not much intro to call home about, but there is one.